-Over the years, my main interests have been the Napoleonic Wars, the War of Spanish Succession, Hellenistic warfare, Renaissance Warfare in Eastern Europe and the American Civil War.
-I have played against a great many opponents but my most constant enemy and dear friend since 1982 is Keith, a military historian who to my mind has the perfect balance of interest in the history, a good game and fine beer and food.
-I genuinely don't mind losing to him, which is just as well because he has a killer instinct on the wargames table that I lack.
+Over the years, my main interests have been the Napoleonic Wars, the War of Spanish Succession, Hellenistic warfare, Renaissance Warfare in Eastern Europe, the American Civil War and World War 2.
+I have played against Many opponents but my most constant enemy and dear friend since 1982 is Keith, a military historian who to my mind combines the three qualities of interest in the history, desire for a good game and fondness for fine beer and food.
+I genuinely don't mind losing to him, which is just as well because he has a killer instinct on the wargames table.

 In the late 1990s my sons and I discovered Games Workshop.
 For several years we collected and played with lots of Warhammer and 40K armies, as well as Epic, Necromunda, Blood Bowl and Mordheim.
 One son became an ace player and the other got steadily more interested in the modelling.
 We don't collect the figures any more but we still run our armies out occasionally and always have a good game.

 I will play just about any game that my wargaming group arranges, but i most enjoy games set in periods that I have read something about.
 I especially enjoy researching and writing scenarios and have written several, including for the Leipzig campaign of 1813; Gettysburg 1863; First Bull Run 1862; Ukraine 1660; and Ramillies 1706.

 I keep dabbling with rules writing, mainly for the Renaissance and Marlborough's Wars as I have yet to find a convincing commercial set for either period.

 Rules I have played over the years, in order of discovery, include: